NBIK14022U Methodology and Sampling in Environmental Management

 MSc Programme in Biology with a minor subject

 Practical sampling of soil, water and bioindicators in terrestrial, freshwater and marine environments, followed by laboratory analyses and statistical analyses, including planning of sampling and chose of methods in relation to the purpose of the sampling.
 Emphasis will be on comparison and discussion of the suitability of different methods in relation to strengths and weaknesses of collected data, time consumption and scientific experience.
 There will be strong focus on reporting and presentation of the different sub-projects included in the course.
 Principles of Environmental Impact Assesment (VVM), the EU habitat directive, Natura 2000 and use of indices of diversity and indicator species are also addressed.
 Subjects addressed by guest teachers may also comprise waste water handling and air particle pollution, and an outline of the job market in nature management in Denmark.

 Having concluded the course, the participants are expected to be able to plan and conduct adequate sampling of water, soil and plant material in relation to environmental problems, to perform correct statistical data treatment and presentation of the results and to communicate the findings and conclusions written and oral to end-users.

-Theoretical and practical knowledge about common-practice sampling methodology to evaluate nature quality and pollution of the most important natural environments (terrestrial ecosystems, lakes, streams and sea), including which bioindicators and physical-chemical parameters that are most relevant in specific cases.
+Theoretical and practical knowledge about common-practice sampling methodology to evaluate nature quality, diversity and pollution of some of the most important natural environments (terrestrial ecosystems, sea), including which bioindicators and physical-chemical parameters that are most relevant in specific cases.

-Improved hands-on experience with field sampling, laboratory analyses and statistical data treatment, including planning and choise of methodology in relation to the environmental problem to be investigated.
+Improved hands-on experience with field sampling, laboratory analyses and statistical data treatment.
+Planning of sampling and choise of methodology in relation to the environmental problems in focus.
 Critical analysis of results obtained in relation to methodology, available resources and expertise.
 Improved experience with presentation of findings.